yangqingrong/yson/README.md

 # yson
-zip json's key for smaller size transfer,and restore it as javascript var after receive it
+zip json's key for smaller size transfer,and restore it as javascript var after decode it!

 # expland
 var -> json -> yson ->json -> var